Ft. Ord Dunes Campground Project

 Campground visitors will be able to access the beach via an interpretive walk and beach access walkway, located north of the new campground.
 The structure will provide year-round accessible access from the bluff and allow visitors to reach the beach without damaging the sensitive dunes.

 The campground will feature two new overlooks, each with a fantastic 360 degree panoramic view of the ocean, old Ft Ord, Monterey Bay and the cities of Monterey, Seaside, Marina and Sand City.

-A small kitchen to accommodate concession food services or special events on a reservation basis Two restrooms
+- A small kitchen to accommodate concession food services or special events on a reservation basis.

 Natural Resource Sensitive Design & Restoration

 The campground was sited to minimize visibility from Highway 1 and impacts to natural resources.
 Sensitive design elements and restoration elements include: